amiryxe/easy-number-separator/README.md

 # Easy-Number-Separator

-Easy Number Separator is a useful Plugin for Currency Format by Comma Separator on Input
+Easy Number Separator is a useful plugin for currency format by Comma separator on input.

-### <a href="https://amiryxe.github.io/Easy-Number-Separator/" target="_blank">View Demo</a>
+### <a href="https://amiryxe.github.io/easy-number-separator/" target="_blank">View Demo</a>

 ### Features